Looking for Answers

 These claims also usually involve situations where the work is performed in conjunction with other contractors.
 A good example is a major construction project where several contractors working together on a single project.
 In some cases, the injured worker may be working for another contractor, which is known as an "indirect employer."
 This could be anybody from the owner of the property where the work is being done, or other contractors working on the job.
 Whether indirect employers are involved in a construction project may require careful investigation.

 There are some benefits in pursuing an Employer Liability Law claim in Oregon.
 First, indirect employers must take great care to protect all workers on the job site.
-This involves more than being reasonably safe, and instead requires the indirect employer to take all practical measures to keep the workers safe.
+This involves more than being reasonably safe, and instead requires taking all practical measures to keep the workers safe.

 The compensation available to the injured worker extends beyond the benefits with a typical workers' compensation claim.
-Unlike workers' compensation, the Oregon Employer Liability Law allows injured workers to claim compensation for the loss of their health, which includes loss of enjoyment of life, limited abilities, pain, suffering, and all the permanent impacts and injury may bring.
+Unlike workers' compensation, the Oregon Employer Liability Law allows injured workers to claim compensation for the loss of their health, which includes loss of enjoyment of life, limited abilities, pain, suffering, and all the permanent and life changing impacts of a serious injury.

 Often times, workers injured on the job are completely unaware of their option to make a claim under the Employer Liability Law.
-We have offices in Astoria and Beaverton, and have handled Employer Liability Law claims throughout Northwest Oregon.
+We have offices in Astoria and Hillsboro, Oregon, and have handled Employer Liability Law claims in Oregon.
 We can review your case, and at the very least, you will know that you explored all your options.

 We understand that injured workers only want to be treated fairly, and are not looking to "win the lottery," or "rake somebody over the coals."
 However, insurance companies often employ tactics to limit or prevent recovery at all.
 We see the following all the time:

 - Insurance adjusters making low ball offers days after the injury, even though you are still treating with doctors, and have no idea of the possible long-term impact to you and your family;